Deploying SCF

 HTTP Functions

-HTTP functions are cloud function types optimized for web service scenarios, supporting standard HTTP request-response patterns.
+HTTP functions are a type of SCF specifically optimized for Web service scenarios, supporting the standard HTTP request-response model.

-Set type to HTTP in cloudbaserc.json, then execute:
+In the cloudbaserc.json file, set type to HTTP and then execute:

 tcb fn deploy webFunction